- 04 May 2022

 Using the Flow Debugger

-Clicking on various steps within the flow gives you the ability to view that particular step's input data, output data, and step info.
+Clicking on the steps within the Flow provides the ability to view that step's Input Data, Output Data, and Step Info by selecting Execution 1.

 Debug Report Page

 The Debug Report Page provides a simple Report of the steps within the Flow.

 The Execution Dashboard provides a snapshot of the executed Flow.
 The tiles on the left-hand side display the Total Time it took for the Flow to execute, the Number of Steps, the Number of Flows, the Number of Rules, and the Number of Exceptions.
 This Execution Dashboard is displayed as a Report but can be viewed in a different form by clicking Change Report.

 Setting the Remember to the Recent List checkbox in the Edit Designer Settings window to true will save the current run in the Debugger in the Data Samples back in the Flow Designer.

 This default option can be turned off and on in System > Settings > Designer Studio Settings, under the FLOW DEBUG DEFAULT category.

 After the Debugger runs and Remember to the Recent List is set to true, the run will be saved in the Samples/Unit Tests panel in the Designer.
 Under Sample Data > [Flow Name] there will be the saved version of the previously run Debugger.
 Each time the Debugger is run and this option is on, it will save a new Sample Data that can be Debugged again.
 The magnifying glass will show what input was used for that run and the save icon will allow the ability to save that run as a Unit Test or Data Sample.